 It will also help if, after treating your dog, you keep walking instead of lavishing attention on him.
 A few minutes later, after everything has settled down a bit, you can give him plenty of attention – just not the minute you walk in the door.

 Politely Greeting Guests

 You can teach your dog not to jump on guests by practicing a similar exercise.
 Here’s how it works.
 Ask a friend to help you, and put your dog on a leash.
 The leash is to keep your dog from running out the door, NOT to pull him back if he jumps.
 Have your friend ring the doorbell or knock on the door.
 Open the door and have your “guest” come in.
 If your dog jumps up, have your friend ignore the dog, turn around and leave, closing the door behind her.
 Try it again…..and again…..and again, if necessary.
-When your dog finally remains calm, have your friend take a few steps inside.
-Then, you ask your dog to sit, and reward your dog for his good behavior with a great treat.
-After a few tries, wait until you dog sits on his own before giving him a treat.
+When your dog finally remains calm, have your friend take a few steps inside and give your dog a treat.
+Over time, wait for a sit before rewarding your dog.
 Remember to hold the treat at your dog’s face level; a raised hand is an invitation to jump.
 We want to set the dog up for success, not tempt him to give us an unwanted behavior.
 If your dog starts jumping again, your friend should leave.

 You obviously can’t have a real “guest” going in and out the front door, but you can have your dog on a leash.
 And you can request that your guest ignore your dog unless your dog is sitting calmly.
 When you get that calm behavior, give your dog multiple treats, one right after the other, as an extra special reward.